SagarKarmoker/PassGen/README.md

 # PassGen by HelloWorld Dev
 Project Link: https://passgen.helloworlddev.software/
-PassGen is a simple and secure password generator built with Python.
+PassGen is a simple and secure password generator built with Javascript.
 It allows you to easily generate strong passwords that are difficult to crack.